RasoliDavide/ACS-TPEResourceAccountAuthManager/README.md

 2. **Access Key**: Your ACS resource's access key (Base64 encoded)
    - Found in Azure Portal → Your ACS Resource → Keys
-   - Note: the access key you find in the page at the point above is already in Base64 format, so it is sufficient to copy/paste it.
+   - Note: the access key you find on the page mentioned above is already in Base64 format, so it is sufficient to copy/paste it.

 3. **Resource Account Object ID**: The Object ID of your Teams Phone Resource Account
    - Found in Microsoft Entra → Enterprise Applications → Your Resource Account